Hub-OS/documentation-website/docs/01-client/02-packages.md

     { id = "BattleNetwork6.Class01.Standard.072" }
   ] },
 ]
+# hides the card from the deck editor and library
+hidden = false

 # this section is optional, see the Battle section for an example
 [defines]